Education co-sponsor: McCoy College of Business Administration at Texas State University

 Who should attend?

-Any county official or county staff member may attend the County Investment Academy courses.
+Any county official or staff member may attend the County Investment Academy courses.
 Anyone who oversees public investments, such as auditors, commissioners court members, county investment officers and treasurers, are especially encouraged to participate.
 TAC recommends that all counties, especially those with considerable assets, have at least one person on staff who has completed the basics course.

 History of TAC's county investment training